ECON 3116A: Seminar in Environmental Economics and Policy

 • The seminar syllabus and schedule are available for download via the buttons below and the Files page.

-• Papers will be made available approximately two weeks before each seminar date and will be available for download in the Fall 2025 subfolder of the Files page.
+• Papers will be made available approximately two weeks before each seminar date and will be available for download in the Spring 2026 subfolder of the Files page.

 Harvard Seminar in Environmental Economics and Policy